realHarshCodes/Image-Edge-Detection-using-Gradient-Vector-Calculus-Approach-/README.md

 ksize=3
 ```

+The kernel size determines the neighborhood used by the Sobel operator.

+Generally:

+* Smaller kernel → finer/local changes
-A larger kernel generally produces a smoother gradient response and can reduce sensitivity to small-scale noise, but may also produce coarser edge localization.
+* Larger kernel → smoother response and reduced sensitivity to small variations

+For this project, `ksize=3` provides a good balance between simplicity and edge localization.

 ### Threshold